 Help with financial hardship

 Money troubles can’t always be managed on your own.
-A new package of measures from the banking industry should help those experiencing financial hardship.
+There is a package of measures available which should help those experiencing financial hardship.

 Banks view financial hardship as when a customer is willing but unable to temporarily meet their existing financial commitments.
 This could be because of unemployment, illness, or a relationship breakdown.

 Financial hardship assistance is available for the period when the customer cannot meet their regular repayments, with a view to their financial position being restored.
 The assistance available depends on individual circumstances and each bank may offer a different solution.
 Some of the assistance measures may include restructuring or reducing payments, waiving penalty fees and in exceptional circumstances, freezing loans.

 While all banks offer some kind of assistance, customers don’t always approach their financial institution as they are either too embarrassed, or don’t know that help is available.
 In order to promote the assistance available, the banking industry has committed to the following practices:

 - an industry guideline on financial hardship, which outlines what banks can do to help customers in need of assistance – download from www.bankers.asn.au